D. J. Grothe

-Douglas James Grothe (born June 25, 1973) is an American writer and public speaker who talks about issues at the nexus of science, critical thinking, secularism, religion and the paranormal.
-As an active skeptic, he has served in leadership roles for both the Center for Inquiry (CFI) and the James Randi Educational Foundation.
+Douglas James Grothe (born June 25, 1973) is an American skeptic who has served in leadership roles for both the Center for Inquiry (CFI) and the James Randi Educational Foundation.
 While he was at CFI, he hosted their Point of Inquiry podcast.
 After leaving Point of Inquiry he hosted the radio show and podcast For Good Reason.
 He is particularly interested in the psychology of belief and the steps involved in deception and self-deception.
 His writing has been published by both Skeptical Inquirer magazine and The Huffington Post.
-He also co-edited On the Beauty of Science, about the worldview and life's work of Nobel Laureate Herbert Hauptman.
+He also co-edited On the Beauty of Science, about the worldview and life's work of the Nobel laureate Herbert Hauptman.

 Grothe serves as a board member of The Institute for Science and Human Values.

 Career

 Magic

 Using his experience as a professional magician, Grothe lectures about the intersection of magic and skepticism.

 The Center for Inquiry

 As a graduate student at Washington University in St. Louis, Grothe became involved with a student freethought group there called WULF, the Washington University League of Freethinkers, as well as the Council for Secular Humanism.
 This second group was affiliated with The Center for Inquiry, and served as an entry point into this organization.

 Grothe was a member of the Center for Inquiry for ten years.
 From 2005 until 2009 he hosted Point of Inquiry, the official podcast of the organization.
 He traveled extensively to lecture on subjects such as "ethics, religious-political extremism, church-state separation, skepticism and science advocacy".
 In 2009, while serving as vice president and director of outreach programs, Grothe left CFI to serve as president of the James Randi Educational Foundation.